History of the Labour Party (Ireland): William Norton becomes leader, 1932

 William 'Bill' Norton, youngest of the seven sitting Labour TDs, was chosen as party leader on 26 February 1932, succeeding Thomas J. O'Connell, who had lost his seat.
-In 1932 the Labour Party supported Éamon de Valera's first Fianna Fáil government, which had proposed a programme of social reform with which the party was in sympathy.
+In 1932, the Labour Party supported Éamon de Valera's first Fianna Fáil government, which had proposed a programme of social reform with which the party was in sympathy.
+As the Fianna Fáil developed and distanced itself from being seen as just an isolated component of the larger republican movement, socio-economic issues became more significant inside the party.
+The resolutions passed at the 1929 Ard Fheis started with addressing the issue of unemployment and concluded with a call for the provision of homes for workers.
+A contemporaneous conservative commentator noted that there was a growing focus on the advancement of domestic industry, making it a greater challenge to distinguish between the policies of Fianna Fáil and Labour.
+Despite often aligning with Fianna Fáil to oppose the Cosgrave led government at the time, Labour Party representatives saw FF and CnG as essentially equivalent.
+Undoubtedly, the resemblance of the two parties was so evident that anger within Labour regarding the widespread backing that they received could be observed.

-Assuming leadership of a party which had had its representation heavily reduced, Norton provided energetic leadership, defining a clearer party identity which placed greater emphasis on Catholicism, Irish republicanism, and, initially more socialistic.
+Assuming leadership of a party which had had its representation heavily reduced, Norton provided energetic leadership, defining a clearer party identity which placed greater emphasis on Catholicism, Irish republicanism, and, was initially more socialistic.
 However, the party retreated from the latter not long later.
 Quoting economists such as John Maynard Keynes, the party lobbied for financial reform.
 It condemned debt-based credit, usury and private control of the money system.
 In an article on private banking in The Watchword, for example, it declared that "this fictitious gold basis; private-bank made money system, promotes a debt building process that robs the producer and wage-earner, and finally breaks down on its own weight."